Pizza stones are infamously fragile. What’s the best way to clean one? Here’s how to clean a pizza stone without cracking it.

 - Use a blunt object to scrape off burned pieces of food.
 Use a spatula or plastic scraper that will be gentle on the pizza stone.

-- If necessary, wipe it down with a damp cloth.
+- Wipe the stone down with a damp cloth.
 Do NOT use soap or oil, or submerge it in water.
-The pizza stone is porous, so if you use soap it is absorbed into the stone.
-And, moisture can cause it to crack.
+All it needs is a little wipe!
+The pizza stone is porous, so soap would absorbed into the stone and moisture would cause it to crack.

-- Let the stone dry completely before using it again.
-Then place it gently in a room temperature oven; do NOT place a cold stone directly in a hot oven, or it could crack.
+- Let the stone dry completely before using it again, then place it in a room temp oven.
+Do NOT place a cold stone directly in a hot oven or it could crack.

 What’s the best pizza stone?

 Looking for a pizza stone?
-Confession: Alex and I have gone through a few pizza stones in our day; we’ve cracked a few!
-So, we’ve now invested in one that’s a little more heavy duty.
+Confession: Alex and I have gone through a few pizza stones in our day; we’ve cracked more than a few!
+We’ve now invested in one that’s a little more heavy duty.
 It’s more durable than most inexpensive stones, but still moderately priced.
 Here’s the one we think is the best: Old Stone Oven Round Pizza Stone.

 ORDER IT!
 Round pizza stone $36